If you want to build muscle, you need to convince your body that it needs muscle. I established this mindset in Part 1.

 (WEIGHT OF EXTERNAL OBJECTS)

 Right now, we're focusing on the weight of your body parts and neglecting external object half.
-But establishing the concept of “load” is important no matter the context.
+But establishing the concept of “load” is important because it's easily underappreciated.

 The importance of load

-Look at the side kick load: your leg from the hip down.
-Now look at the bodyweight squat load: your entire upper body.
+If you do a side kick, the load is: your leg from the hip down.
+If you do a bodyweight squat, the load is: your entire upper body.
 The squat load is much bigger.
 And not because you have a giant head (even though you might).

-Likewise, look at the punch load: your arm from the shoulder down.
-Compare to the handstand push-up load: your head, torso, and your lower body.
+Likewise, look at the load of throwing a punch: your arm from the shoulder down.
+Compare to a handstand push-up load: your head, torso, and your lower body.
 The handstand push-up load is much bigger.
 And not because you have a giant penis or huge boobs (even though you might).

 Even though these are all “bodyweight” movements, the load varies considerably.
 This also connects to weighted exercises.